Derwent Heritage Trail - Edale to Matlock (★★★★☆)

 Closing in on Froggatt

-This proves to be a very pretty village (there are no pictures as I generally avoid photoing people's homes, but they were all very beautifully presented), and here the path crosses over the river, and onwards along a backwater of the River Derwent - before being re-united with the full river at Calver.
+This proves to be a very pretty village (there are no pictures here as I generally avoid photoing people's homes) - and here the path crosses over the river, and continues on along a backwater of the River Derwent - before being re-united with the full river at Calver.

-Here the route is heading through some of the old industrial sections, and there is some evidence of this history - although much of this history is pretty ruined and hard to find.
+Next up we head through some of the older industrial sections - but whilst there is some evidence of this history, much of this history is pretty ruined and hard to find or identify.

-But generally the walk starts to quieten down as the path heads on through, with the highlight being some cows I met on my way into Baslow.
-These were friendly cows, with one coming over to give me a bit of a lick.
+But generally the walk starts to quieten down, with the next highlight being some cows we meet on our way into Baslow - and these are friendly cows, with one coming over to give me a bit of a lick.

 Making new friends

-This is a very welcome new arrival to this walk - and the path itself heads through the estate, with great views across to the house as I eventually start to pass by (it is quite a large park).
+This is a very welcome new arrival to this walk - and the path itself heads through the estate, with great views across to the house as we first head towards it and then pass it by (it is quite a large park).

 Chatsworth Park